fede6590/Object_Detection_for_in-store_inventory_management/README.md

-# AnyoneAI - Final Project
-## Object detection for in-store inventory management
+# Object detection for in-store inventory management

 The main objective of this project is to build a solution to detect objects in shelves for in-store inventory management.
 The dataset contains densely packed objects taken from multiple angles, lighting conditions, and situations.